"Analytics pays back many times over by driving growth, retention, and efficiency."

 However, simply having a free trial is not enough.
 You need to optimize the trial experience to convert as many free users into paying customers.
 This is where product analytics comes in.
 By tracking and analyzing user behavior during free trials, you can gain insights to improve your onboarding flows and increase conversion rates.

-In this essay, I'll walk through how to leverage analytics to optimize your SaaS free trial strategy.
+In this essay, I'll walk through how to implement analytics to optimize your SaaS free trial strategy.
 We'll cover:

 Tracking Activation and Engagement